Go Baguio! Your Complete Guide to Baguio City, Philippines

 The recommendations on this page are based on my personal experience as a regular traveler of the Manila-Baguio route.

-Readers are advised to pass both roads as carefully and slowly as they can.
+Readers are advised to pass either roads as carefully and slowly as they can.

 While first-time visitor-drivers can easily navigate Kennon Road or Marcos Highway, it is better to do so with the aid of more seasoned drivers who are familiar with the turns, bends. and the climb in general, especially during the peak season when the roads are filled with other vehicles traveling at different speeds, which makes overtaking quite tricky.

-*The Nissan Patrol has been sold recently, been using a fuel efficient compact car these days instead.
+*The Nissan Patrol was sold recently, been using a fuel efficient compact car these days instead.